Boost your Immunity

 Boosting your immunity is not a simple task.
 However, several dietary and lifestyle changes may strengthen your body’s natural defenses and help you fight harmful viruses, or disease-causing bacteria.
 Nevertheless, it’s important to remember that your immunity will not strengthen overnight.
 Rather, this is a process that requires patience, diligence and application.
 Without a doubt, if you make several lifestyle and dietary changes, you will see your immune system strengthen overtime.

-Some examples of these changes include reducing sugar intake, staying hydrated, working out regularly, getting adequate sleep, and managing your stress levels.
-However, it is very crucial to note that none of these suggestions can prevent contracting a disease or virus.
+Some examples of these changes include reducing sugar intake, staying hydrated, and working out regularly.
+As well as, getting adequate sleep and managing your stress levels.
+However, it is crucial to note that none of these suggestions can prevent contracting a disease or virus.
 Nevertheless, they may reinforce your body’s defenses, boost your immunity, and help fight these harmful bugs.

 What is Immunity?

 The immune system is a complex network of cells and proteins.
 It is the body’s defense against infection.
 The immune system attacks germs and helps keep us healthy.
 Additionally, the immune system keeps a record of every microbe it has ever defeated, in types of white blood cells (B- and T-lymphocytes) known as memory cells.
 This means it can recognize and destroy the microbe quickly if it enters the body again before it can multiply and make you feel sick.